Germany–Russia relations: The German and Russian Empires

 Initially, it seemed as if the two great empires would be strong allies.
 German Chancellor Otto von Bismarck formed the League of the Three Emperors in 1872 binding together Russia, Austria, and Germany.
 The League stated that republicanism and socialism were common enemies, and that the three powers would discuss any matters concerning foreign policy.
 Bismarck needed good relations with Russia in order to keep France isolated.
 In 1877–1878, Russia fought a victorious war with the Ottoman Empire and attempted to impose the Treaty of San Stefano on it.
 This upset the British in particular, as they were long concerned with preserving the Ottoman Empire and preventing a Russian takeover of the Bosphorus.
 Germany hosted the Congress of Berlin (1878), whereby a more moderate peace settlement was agreed to.
 Germany had no direct interest in the Balkans, however, which was largely an Austrian and Russian sphere of influence.

 In 1879, Bismarck formed a Dual Alliance of Germany and Austria-Hungary, with the aim of mutual military assistance in the case of an attack from Russia, which was not satisfied with the agreement reached at the Congress of Berlin.
 The establishment of the Dual Alliance led Russia to take a more conciliatory stance, and in 1887, the so-called Reinsurance Treaty was signed between Germany and Russia: in it, the two powers agreed on mutual military support in the case that France attacked Germany, or in case of an Austrian attack on Russia.
 Russia turned its attention eastward to Asia and remained largely inactive in European politics for the next 25 years.

-Germany was somewhat worried about Russia's potential industrialization—it had far more potential soldiers—while Russia feared Germany's already established industrial power.
-In 1907 Russia went into a coalition with Britain and France, the Triple Entente.
+A continental alliance of France, Germany, and Russia against Britain was proposed by Count Mikhail Muravyov and Théophile Pierre Delcassé, at the time of the Anglo-Boer War in 1900 but the pact never materialized when Wilhelm II declined due to irreconcilable, prestige and independent policy.